HaroldMills/Vesper/docs/tutorial.rst

           Ithaca_20191003_020000.wav

-      Since the time in this file name is not explicitly specified as a UTC time, Vesper assumes that it is a local time.
+      Since this file name is not explicitly specified as a UTC time (currently the only way to do that is with a name like the other example above, with the dashes in the dates and the dots in the times), Vesper assumes that it is a local time.
 It uses the time zone of the recording's station to convert that local time to the equivalent UTC time, since Vesper uses only UTC time internally.
 In this case, the Ithaca station is in the US/Eastern